ABOUT HANAYAGI CHIYO

 In 1981 she returned to UCLA with four other distinguished artists from traditional Japanese performing arts.
 The five masters of Noh, Kyogen, Japanese Dance, Shamisen and Drums, taught for the seven week summer session at UCLA, and later participated in a nation-wide satellite telecast connecting Los Angeles, New York and Washington, D.C.

 In 1985 Hanayagi Chiyo continued her international gmissionh in China, where she was invited by the Chinese Art Research Institute.
 She traveled throughout China for forty-three days, meeting scholars and teachers, conducting workshops of her Fundamental Exercises, and presenting demonstrations.
 She was also taking in the rich old Chinese culture which inspired her subsequently to choreograph a dance piece, Kasei Kairō, for which she received a Japanese Dance Critics Prize.
-In 1994 she choreographed an entire dance drama, em>Dai Tonkō, inspired by her visit to the Buddhist caves of Dunhuang and incorporating Chinese and Japanese culture.
+In 1994 she choreographed an entire dance drama, Dai Tonkō, inspired by her visit to the Buddhist caves of Dunhuang and incorporating Chinese and Japanese culture.
 In Japan she presented Dai Tonkō at the National Theatre, and later, in China, to celebrate the normalization of relations in 1997, she performed it in Beijing, where it was also televised.
-Several times, Hanayagi Chiyo has taken Japanese artists to China, most notably groups of distinguished traditional Japanese artists who performed in major cities in 1989 and 2001.
-Hanayagi Chiyo has been honored by a number of prizes and awards in China, including an honorary doctorate from the Chinese Drama Academy, and the prestigious Cultural Exchange Prize from the Chinese Government Cultural Division.
+Several times, Hanayagi Chiyo took Japanese artists to China, most notably groups of distinguished traditional Japanese artists who performed in major cities in 1989 and 2001.
+Hanayagi Chiyo was honored by a number of prizes and awards in China, including an honorary doctorate from the Chinese Drama Academy, and the prestigious Cultural Exchange Prize from the Chinese Government Cultural Division.

 Another important pedagocial activity was Hanayagi Chiyofs organization, in 1984, of the Mejiro Sannin no Kai, or Mejiro Three Persons Group.
 With distinguished teachers of modern dance (Fuji Mieko) and ballet (Kobayashi Noriko), she formed a group to study the connections among the three dance forms and to present lecture demonstrations comparing them.
-All three women teach in the area of Mejiro in Tokyo, in the Toshima Ward (ku).
-The group, which has performed for more than a quarter century, received educational and cultural prizes from the city of Tokyo for popularizing dance and enhancing local culture.
+All three women taught in the area of Mejiro in Tokyo, in the Toshima Ward (ku).
+Now Kobayashi Noriko,,one of the members of that group, is still teaching in Mejiro.The group, which performed for more than a quarter century, received educational and cultural prizes from the city of Tokyo for popularizing dance and enhancing local culture.
 Their work was celebrated in a book published in 1987 entitled To Live in Dance: Three People, Three Dances.
+The activities of this group continued for nearly 40 years.

 In 1978 Hanayagi Chiyo was asked to teach classes in Nihonbuyō to students in the Opera School of the Ministry of Culture.
-She continues to teach this form of corporeal expression to the students of the School of Opera at the New National Theatre in Tokyo.
+She continued to teach this form of corporeal expression to the students of the School of Opera at the New National Theatre in Tokyo.

 • HOME